canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/hard/q2/QuestionText.md

     - A `String` called **size**
     - An `int` called **threadCount**
 - Constructors:
-    - A constructor which accepts a String and an int and initializes the **size** field with the passed String and the **threadCount** field with the passed int
+    - A constructor which accepts a String to initialize the **size** field and an int to initialize the **threadCount**
     - This constructor should be accessible from other classes

 ## TestFort Class

 - Your `TestFort` class will have a `main` method which initializes two `Person` and one `Blanket` objects, and prints out the attributes of each object.
 Initialize the objects with the values shown in the sample output and print them out.
 Use the `toString` method provided in each class to do this.
 - The sample output is as follows:
   ```
   Person 1: Person{height=75.0}